Darkuz69/CustomLinkedList/README.md

-CustomLinkedList
+  # ✨ CustomLinkedList
   Darkuz_69 here!!
-This is my take on the Linked List Data Structure..
+This is my take on linked list.

-This is in preparation for the DSA subject in 2nd Year college..
+  This is in preparation for my DSA subject.

-More DSA related programs to come!!